ubinfie/ubinfie.github.io/_posts/2024-08-16-adding-to-bioconda-quickguide.md

       touch recipes/<toolname>/meta.yaml
       ```

-3. Add the following sections in the `meta.yaml` file (or double check if already made with `grayskull`).
+3. Add the following sections in the `meta.yaml` file (or double check if already made with `greyskull`).
    When in doubt, copy from other similar existing recipes already on Bioconda:

    - `package:`